-But new research is now revealing not only exactly when large colonies of birds showed up on the Falkland Islands, but also showing just how interconnected the marine and terrestrial ecosystems are, and how little we known about the potential impacts of climate change.
+But new research is now revealing not only exactly when large colonies of birds showed up on the Falkland Islands, but also showing just how interconnected the marine and terrestrial ecosystems are, and how little we know about the potential impacts of climate change.

 It seems the secret is in the poo.

 Dr Dulcinea Groff is a postdoctoral researcher at the University of Wyoming who was looking back through a 14,000-year record of life preserved in the peat bogs of the Falklands for her PhD while at the University of Maine.

 'Our work emphasizes just how important the nutrients in seabird poo are for the ongoing efforts to restore and conserve their grassland habitats,' explains Dulcinea.
 'It also raises the question about where seabirds will go as the climate continues to warm.'

 The study has been published in the journal Science Advances.

 The Falkland Islands, found off the eastern coast of southern Argentina are home to internationally important populations of birds, including four species of penguin, great sheerwaters, white-chinned petrels and 70% of the global population of black-browed albatross return every year to breed.

 These birds nest amongst a distinctive plant known as tussac grass, which forms one of the most important wildlife habitats on the islands.
 Growing up to three metres in height, it provides not only shelter but also food for some of these species.

 In many places this vital habitat has been damaged, mainly due to overgrazing by sheep.